 '''

+def generator_iter():

+for i in xrange(108):

+return i

 compare_timings(list_iter,generator_iter)

 Timing for <function list_iter at 0x7f3deb5a4488>: 1.93316888809

 Timing for <function generator_iter at 0x7f3deb5a4500>: 1.19209289551e-05

 '''

 It is also possible to write your own generators.
 Say we have a function that returns an array.
 And say we want to iterate through this array later in our code.
 In situations like these, it is valuable to consider turning your function into a generator instead of returning the whole list.
-The benefits of this approach mirror the benefits of using xrange() instead of range().
+The benefits of this approach mirror the benefits of using xrange instead of range.
 The only thing that needs to be adjusted is to change the return statement to a yield statement.
 Here is a quick example: